mandarangchekar/Credit-Card-Fraud-Management-System/README.md

 This project's repository is organized into directories and files that are structured for easy navigation and use.
 Here’s a detailed breakdown:

-  - `code.py`: Python script for the main processing and modeling tasks performed in February.
+  - `code.ipynb`: Python script for the main processing and modeling tasks performed in February.
   - `fraudTest.csv`:  CSV file with test data for evaluating the fraud detection model.
   - `fraudTrain.csv`: CSV file containing training data for the fraud detection model.